We are glad to reopen our Tasting Room & Sake Museum

-Junmai: Junmai presents a rich umami flavor and pairs well with savory foods such as salmon, steamed dumpling and sashimi.
-This sake contains only the base ingredients of water, rice, koji and yeast — no brewer's alcohol included.
+Junmai: Junmai presents a rich umami flavor and pairs well with savory foods such as salmon, steamed dumplings, and sashimi.
+This sake contains only the base ingredients of water, rice, koji, and yeast — no brewer's alcohol included.
 It consists of rice with a 70% polishing ratio, which makes for a more intense taste.

 Tokubetsu Junmai: Tokubetsu Junmai is characterized by its special nature.
 It consists of rice polished at 60%, which is often grown specifically for sake brewing.
 It also features other unique production methods in addition to its specialty rice.
 This sake has a soft texture and gentle taste and serves well either chilled or warmed.

 Junmai Ginjo: This sake has a fruity flavor with floral notes.
 It uses rice with a 60% polishing ratio and contains special yeast that produces its delicate flavor.
 This rice is fermented at a lower temperature, giving it a unique taste.
 Takara Sake USA offers types of Ginjo sake made with brewer's alcohol, although these options don't contain "Junmai" in their names.

 Nigori: Nigori sake is unfiltered, meaning it contains some rice grains after bottling.
 It has a cloudy white color with a bold, sweet taste, and serves best when chilled.
 This sake goes well with richly seasoned dishes and desserts.

 We make plum wine in addition to sake, which you can enjoy through a wine tasting session with your choice of drink.
 Choose our Kinsen Plum Wine for a burst of maraschino cherries and sweet pears, or go with the Takara Plum Wine for notes of cherry blossoms and cherry sweet-tarts.